top of page

 Property Auctions - Will the Property Sell When the Bid Price is Over the Reserve Price?

-Understanding the Auction Process in Victoria
+Understanding the Auction Process in Melbourne and Victoria

 1. An Auction Is Not a Contract